 Perhaps the highest-profile example of the trend is Meirav Ben-Ari, a member of Israel’s Knesset.
 In October, the 40-year-old parliamentarian announced that she was having a baby solo, through in vitro fertilization (Israel covers IVF treatment for women up to age 45).
 “The quest for a marriage partner should not be a reason for those who want to have a child to remain childless,” says Sharon Weiss-Greenberg, executive director of the Jewish Orthodox Feminist Alliance (JOFA).
 “We need to be aware that women are choosing to have children outside of marriage in a halakhic manner” — that is, according to Jewish law.

 Weiss-Greenberg has scheduled panels on this subject at JOFA’s annual conference since 2013; this year she included two sessions.
 She notes that both marriage and parenting are considered religious commandments, and the current thinking is that one does not necessarily supersede the other.
-One panel at the 2017 conference was titled “When Plan B Becomes Awesome: Jewish Single Motherhood by Choice,” which seems an unfortunate (and likely unintentional) allusion to the morning-after pill.
+One panel at the 2017 conference was titled “When Plan B Becomes Awesome: Jewish Single Motherhood by Choice,” an unfortunate (and unintentional) allusion to the morning-after pill.

 Film producer Debra Gonsher Vinik explores the unwed Orthodox mother theme in her 2014 documentary All of the Above: Single, Clergy, Mother — but with a twist.
 The film follows the stories of four female rabbis on their quest to have children.
 “There’s a biological time limit,” Gonsher Vinik tells OZY.
 “You’re constricted by a window of opportunity; even with adoption you can age out.”
 The filmmaker knew she’d struck a nerve when her usual sources turned her down for funding, even though she’s a four-time Emmy winner.
 She attributes the rejection to people’s discomfort with the subject matter.
 But her tale ends well: When the film was released, she received a check from the board of Lilith, a Jewish feminist organization.

-Perhaps the most groundbreaking element of this change is the growth of Israel-based KayamaMoms, a group Ukeles co-founded with friends Dina Pinner and Dvora Ross in 2011 to support observant mothers who are single by choice.
+Perhaps the most groundbreaking element of this change is the growth of Israel-based KayamaMoms, a group Ukeles co-founded with friends Dina Pinner and Dvora Ross in 2011 to support observant women who are single mothers by choice.
 Since then members have given birth to more than 50 babies, and there are plans to expand to the U.S. and the U.K. “In the beginning this was much more taboo,” Ukeles says.
 “The world has changed, and KayamaMoms can take some credit for putting it out there.”
 The network also has encouraged other religious organizations to run their own awareness-raising events, including talks and catered dinners.
 These support groups have had a knock-on effect for sperm sales — an estimated 85 percent of Israeli sperm-bank clients are single women or lesbian couples.
 “We’re really busy right now,” Limor Yarkoni, CryoBank’s office manager, tells OZY via email, which is impressive, considering Israel’s famous shortage of sperm.
 (Imports make up an estimated 25 percent of Israeli sperm-bank material.)